Rose McGowan Is Using Her Instagram to Give People A Voice for #NOvember

-At this time of year, when many pause to reflect and give thanks, Rose McGowan is taking it one step further.
-The actress and activist, notable for being one of the most vocal and polarizing advocates for the #MeToo movement, is using her personal Instagram account to highlight the stories of people all over the world who otherwise would not have the platform or reach to make themselves heard.
+In this time of year where many pause to reflect and give thanks, Rose McGowan is taking it one step further.
+The actress and activist, notable for being one of the most vocal and polarizing advocates for the #MeToo movement, is using her personal Instagram to highlight the stories of people all over the world who otherwise would not have the platform or reach to make themselves heard.

 Coined #NOvember, the movement created by McGowan came after she was told by many people that they felt she was lucky to have a voice in a world where many do not.
 She was inspired by those who, as she describes, have embraced the power of the word “no.”